-OACETT encourages members to request a 2nd File Review if they disagree with the results or if they have new information to share.
+OACETT encourages members to request a 2nd File Review if they disagree with the results.
+Starting in 2012 we no longer ask members to send in a 2nd File Review if they have new information as this will constitute a new review and not a 2nd review of existing information.
 The 2nd File Review takes a minimum of 8 weeks.